vincent-thomas/v-thomas.com-new/content/logs/dont-use-try-join-use-join-instead.md

 - When the waker is called (can be anywhere in the program), it tells the runtime that the linked `Future` should be `Future::poll`ed again.
 - The runtime assumes that the waker will be called in some point in the future.
 If the waker never gets called, the future **never completes**.
 - When `Future::poll` returns `Poll::Ready(Self::Output)`, it is undefined behaviour if `Future::poll` gets called again.
 Additionally, this also means it's undefined behaviour if a waker is called somewhere in your system after the linked Future has returned `Poll::Ready(Self::Output)`.
-- In rust a Future is "cold", which means that if you don't poll it, nothing will happen.
+- In rust a Future is ["lazy"](https://en.wikipedia.org/wiki/Lazy_evaluation), which means that if you don't poll it, nothing will happen.
 This in contrast to javascript's Promises which execute in the background,  even if you dont `.await`.

 Here's an example of a super simple Future impl:
 ```rust